 Intelligent Transportation System (ITS) Program - In the past decade or so, a new federal transportation program focusing on information technology to address problems has been developed.
-This Intelligent Transportation Systems program can make a major contribution toward transportation security.
-It can assist in all four phases of security: planning, preparedness, response and recovery.
-However, planners must consider that because of ITS installations' dependence on computers and electrical power, they are also more vulnerable to security threats than are many other transportation elements.
+This Intelligent Transportation must consider that because of ITS installations' dependence on computers and electrical power, they are also more vulnerable to security threats than are many other transportation elements.